Please check out our new website at www.PorchCompany.com

 If you’re thinking seriously about adding a porch to your Nashville-area home, you may be looking through magazines and browsing through furniture stores for ideas.
 There are so many components of a screened porch and so many options on colors, styles and materials.
-Last week we did a post on ceiling options for your screened porch.
 To help you in your planning and research, we wanted to provide a photo gallery of different options is porch floors.
 Here are 14 porches we’ve built showing a variety of different flooring options and colors.

 One important thing to know about screened porch floors is they will get wet.
 Water will blow through the screens and all screened porch floors must accommodate for draining.
 Each are our porch floors are gently sloped and also provide drainage for water.

 Below is a mortared down brick floor with a concrete slab underneath.
 You can see the mortar joints between the bricks which are set in a basket weave pattern.

 Below is another mortar set paver floor.
 There are so many different patterns that can be used when setting pavers.
 This one is in the running bond pattern.

 The floor you see below is simply a concrete floor.
 If you are building your screened porch on top of a concrete pad, you can use the concrete as your flooring and cover it with a nice rug.

 Porch floor 4:

 The floor below uses concrete pavers.
 You’ll notice there are no mortar joints.

 The next 3 pictures are pictures of cypress porch floors.
 Cypress is an excellent floor to use to get a beautiful floor at a more economical price than masonry.

 Porch floor 5: